Posted on 16 Comments

 Does JX DHV56MG look familiar to you?

-Well, if you paid enough attention, you might have noticed that it looks very similar to Turnigy D56MG.
+Well, if you paid attention, you might have noticed that it looks very similar to Turnigy D56MG.

 And it is true, indeed.